Hizaguru/FastCVEDashboard/README.md

 git clone https://github.com/binareio/FastCVE.git
 ```

+If the problems persist, make sure that export FCDB_PORT has been set to port 5432.

 ### 2. Run Grafana

 Ensure that both FastCVE and Grafana containers are running in the same Docker network, so it's easier to configure the grafana dashboard to fastcve backend.